named-data/ndn-cpp/INSTALL.md

 This makes the following example programs:

 * bin/test-get-async: Connect to one of the NDN testbed hubs, express an interest and display the received data.
-* bin/test-publish-async-ndnx: Connect to the local NDNx hub, accept interests with prefix /testecho and echo back a data packet.
-See test-echo-consumer.
 * bin/test-publish-async-nfd: Connect to the local NFD hub, accept interests with prefix /testecho and echo back a data packet.
 See test-echo-consumer.
 * bin/test-echo-consumer: Prompt for a word, send the interest /testecho/word to the local hub which is echoed by test-publish-async-nfd (or test-publish-async-ndnx).
 * bin/test-encode-decode-interest: Encode and decode an interest, testing interest selectors and the name URI.
 * bin/test-encode-decode-data: Encode and decode a data packet, including signing the data packet.
-* bin/test-encode-decode-forwarding-entry: Encode and decode an NDNx forwarding entry.
 * bin/test-encode-decode-fib-entry: Encode and decode a sample Protobuf message using ProtobufTlv.
 * bin/test-chrono-chat: A command-line chat application using the ChronoSync2013 API, compatible with ChronoChat-js.